OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Shutdown-GNS3.md

 # Connecting Objects Inside GNS3

 ## Goals

 - Learning to create new GNS3 projects
-- Learning to connect GNS3 child objects together.
+- Learning to connect GNS3 child objects together

 ## Resources

 - Personal Computer (Desktop or Laptop)
 - A document you have created to use as a lab notebook
 - Assigned gHost (GNS3 Virtual Machine)
 - [ECT/ITS Lab Notebook Cheatsheet](https://github.com/OHIO-ECT/Lab-Notebook-Cheat-Sheet)

 ## Environmental Context

 - Connection to gHost VM
 - Running "98 - Intro Lab" GNS3 project
 - Running GNS3 project

 ## Task Shutting down GNS3 Projects

-1. When work is completed for a lab, students should shutdown projects.
+1. When work is completed for a lab, students should shutdown projects, **but not the gHost!**.

 2. Using the red stop button in the toolbar is effectively like pulling the power from a running computer.
 In many cases this is acceptable **with the following two warnings** if the project is ever to be used again in the future:
     - There is a small chance the child objects will be corrupted.